A new generation of student accommodations in the heart of Antwerp’s student district

 A contest was organised to award the renovation and the management of the site for the next 50 years to a professional third party.
 The entire student real estate sector took part, and LIFE was chosen as the winner.
-The jury was convinced by LIFE’s long-term vision, innovation and fresh approach to student housing, in combination with its DNA – Beauty, Unique and Caring.
+The jury was convinced by LIFE’s long-term vision, innovation and fresh approach to student housing, in combination with its DNA – Beauty, Cutting edge, Unique and Caring.

 A new generation of student accommodations in the heart of Antwerp’s student district.
 No bricks, just the building blocks of Identity & Diversity and Inclusion & Collectivity.

 As opposed to how it is in many student accommodations, LIFE is looking for an explicitly diverse programme with new typologies and atmospheres where as many students as possible, and by extension as many people as possible, can feel at home.
 No battery cage of rooms.
 Instead, a combination of shared units, private units with private sanitary facilities, dorms, studios and one-bedroom apartments, all with one unique characteristic: the skyline of Antwerp as a mural, with a large window that can be opened completely, leading to a balcony that transforms indoors to out and outdoors to in.